whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Internally the streaming server gets its images by subscribing to a [_ROS_ Topic](http://wiki.ros.org/Topics).
 It receives frames in a certain frequency, waits for a browser client to request a stream and then goes on with the encoding of a new MJPEG stream for each unique URI.

-The browser client is in charge of some stream options via the query: _resolution_, _framerate_, _quality_ etc. `/?resolution=1920x1080` and `/?resolution=1280x720` will produce two distinct MJPEG video streams with different resolutions, just as we've seen in the _react_ `Stream`-component above.
+The browser client is in charge of some stream options via the query: _resolution_, _framerate_, _quality_ etc. `/?resolution=1920x1080` and `/?resolution=1280x720` will produce two distinct MJPEG video streams with different resolutions, just as we've seen in the _React_ `Stream`-component above.
 As present in the server logs, the maximum number of MJPEG streams is limited to 5 streams for a single server.
 Each client that requests a stream with an identical URI will consume the same MJPEG stream.

 There are some comments in the source code mentioning: